Ryan's 2 TD passes enough as Falcons hold off Seahawks 34-31 - News 12 Now

 AP Photo/Ted S. Warren

+“I think we’re moving in the right direction.
+We keep proving we can finish games and beat guys.
+We have to take the momentum and keep rolling with it,” Clayborn said.

-Seattle attempted a late rally down by 11 points.
-Wilson hit Doug Baldwin on a 29-yard TD with 3 minutes left, and Seattle got in range for a long field goal attempt by Blair Walsh in the closing moments, but his 52-yard attempt with 2 seconds left came up short and Atlanta escaped with the victory.
+With Seattle down 11 points, Wilson hit Doug Baldwin on a 29-yard TD with 3 minutes left and then threw to Jimmy Graham for the two-point conversion.
+Seattle got the ball back and moved in range for Walsh, whose attempt was on line but landed short of the crossbar.

+“That was in our range, and in hindsight I would have just driven it more,” Walsh said.
+“I would have driven it more and not left it short.
+I was too accurate and didn’t have enough on it.”

 Wilson again was the entirety of Seattle’s offense, throwing for 258 yards and two touchdowns, and running for another 86 yards and a TD.